Geek for a Week

 The Ensembl "Geek for a Week" experience is a way for Ensembl software developers and our scientific collaborators to work in an intensive environment for short periods of time on the Wellcome Trust Genome Campus in Hinxton, UK.

-Visiting Geeks will be assigned a desk within the Ensembl team at either the EBI or the Sanger Institute and have an opportunity to work on their project with direct access to the developers who built the tools and the Ensembl scientists using these for data analysis.
+Visiting Geeks will be assigned a desk within the Ensembl team at the EMBL-EBI and have an opportunity to work on their project with direct access to the developers who built the tools and the Ensembl scientists using these for data analysis.

 Geeks are required to bring their own laptops and provide the funding for transportation to Hinxton and accommodation while here.
 Some prospective geeks may choose to apply for funding from external sources such as EMBO short term fellowships.